Mara-Li/YAFPA/README.md

 ### a-shell
-:warning: For the moment, I can't update this shortcuts, because of a bug.
+⚠️ For the moment, I can't update this shortcuts, because of a bug.

 To use the [shortcuts](https://routinehub.co/shortcut/10151/), you need :
 - [a-shell](https://holzschu.github.io/a-Shell_iOS/) (Free)